-This year I am excited to tell you that we are launching public health as a brand new discipline in the College.
-The undergraduate program (BSPH) will start in the 2014-15 academic year and the graduate program (MPH) will launch in the 2015-16 academic year.
-This year a new concentration/minor in Lean Health Care will be available as well as a new concentration in Long Term Care both offered in conjunction with the Health Care Systems Administration program.
-There are plans for future graduate programs to include a master’s in health care administration (MHA), a doctorate of nursing practice (DNP) and a master’s in health informatics.
+This year I am excited to tell you that we are officially launching public health as a brand new discipline in the College.
+Both the undergraduate program (BSPH) and the graduate program (MPH) will offer courses in this new major this year.
+The first BS in respiratory care in the state is getting ready to launch later this year as well.
+There are also plans for future graduate programs to include a master’s in health care administration (MHA) and a doctorate of nursing practice (DNP).
 Look for more information on those programs in the coming year.

 All of these new initiatives reflect the priorities outlined in the strategic plan we are finalizing for the College.
 Those priorities include goals to address the ongoing needs for: Provision of Quality Education, Student-Centeredness, Qualified Faculty, Diversity, Enrollment Management, Primary Health Care, New Programs, Collaboration through Inter-professional Education (IPE) and Professional Development.
 From my view these are the contemporary areas that a College of Health Professions should be addressing.
 The faculty, administration and staff of CHP are collectively committed to these priorities and goals and it is a pleasure for me to lead such a collaborative and innovative academic college.

-I hope by this welcome remarks to our website, I have been able to answer some of your questions regarding the College of Health Professions at Ferris State University.
-If you wish to pursue dynamic careers in the health care fields, I encourage you to explore our website and contact us email@example.com.
+I hope by this welcome to our website, I have been able to answer some of your questions regarding the College of Health Professions at Ferris State University.
+If you wish to pursue dynamic careers in the health care fields, I encourage you to explore our website and contact us if you have additional questions.
 You will not regret your professional preparation and training with us.
 The education and experience with us will lead to a life-long challenging health career.
 I hope that I have the opportunity to meet you as a CHP student and to eventually shake your hand as you cross the stage to receive your degree in one of our programs.